 21 Aug 2023

-Museums of the Future: Making Exhibitions More Interactive with Technology
+Museums of the Future: Making Exhibitions More Interactive With Technology

 STEAM

 Technology is ever-evolving in every aspect of our lives.
-Museums are one of the sectors you might not immediately connect with technological advancements, with their focus on preserving history.
+Museums are an area where you might not connect with tech advancements.
+But, today’s museums include apps, digital interactivity and virtual reality (VR) in their exhibitions.

 Story of the Forest: National Museum of Singapore